-int LSgetBlockStructure( pLSmodel pModel, int pnBlock, int panRblock, int panCblock, int pnType) pankoloek, into pancoloek, into pintype)
+int LSgetBlockStructure(pLSmodel pModel, int pnBlock, int panRblock, int panCblock, int pnType)

 Name Description pnBlock A pointer to an integer scalar that contains the number of blocks to decompose the model matrix into.
-If $nType =$ LS_LINK_BLOCKS_NONE, then pnBlock functions as an output argument, which will contain the number of independent blocks identified (provided that total decomposition is successful).
+If $nType = LS_LINK_BLOCKS_NONE$, then pnBlock functions as an output argument, which will contain the number of independent blocks identified (provided that total decomposition is successful).
 Otherwise, it serves as an input argument where the solver attempts to decompose the model into pnBlock blocks linked by a set of rows or/and columns. panRblock A pointer to an integer vector in which information about the block membership of the constraints is to be placed.
-The length of this vector must be $\geq$ the number of constraints in the model.
-The i -th element of this array returns information on the i -th constraint as follows: 0: The row is a member of the linking (row) block. k >0: The row is a member of the k -th block. where $1 \le k \le pnBlock$ . panCblock A pointer to an integer vector in which information about the block membership of the variables is to be placed.
+The length of this vector must be \geq the number of constraints in the model.
+The i -th element of this array returns information on the i -th constraint as follows: 0: The row is a member of the linking (row) block. $k > 0$: The row is a member of the k -th block. where $1 <= k <= pnBlock$. panCblock A pointer to an integer vector in which information about the block membership of the variables is to be placed.
 The length of this vector must be ≥ the number of variables in the model.
-The j-th element of this array contains information on the j-th column as follows: 0: The column is a member of the linking (column) block. k&gt;0: The column is a member of the k-th block. рпТуре where 1 <= k <= pnBlock.
+The j -th element of this array contains information on the j -th column as follows: 0: The column is a member of the linking (column) block. k >0: The column is a member of the k -th block. where 1 <= k <= pnBlock. pnType A pointer to an integer returning the type of the decomposition.
+The following macros identify possible values: LS_LINK_BLOCKS_NONE: Try total decomposition (no linking rows or columns).